drdreo/ng-universal-hashing-demo/README.md

 ### Production (also for testing SSR/Pre-rendering locally)
 **`npm run build:ssr && npm run serve:ssr`** - Compiles your application and spins up a Node Express to serve your Universal application:
-* the site 1 wil be served on `http://localhost:4000`
+* the site 1 wil be served on `http://localhost:4002`
 * the site 2 wil be served on `http://localhost:4001`

 ### Languages and translations
 **`npm run extract-i18n`** - extract all the i18n ready to translate strings and put its into to messages.xlf files located in  `src/locale`
 After a succesfull production build language specific static versions of the application will be placed in `dist/site1/en`  `dist/site1/it` ecc..
-The site 1 translated application will be served on :  `http://localhost:4000/en` `http://localhost:4000/it` `http://localhost:4000/fr`
+The site 1 translated application will be served on :  `http://localhost:4002/en` `http://localhost:4002/it` `http://localhost:4002/fr`
 The site 2 translated application will be served on :  `http://localhost:4001/en` `http://localhost:4001/it` `http://localhost:4001/fr`

-**Note**: To deploy your static site to a static hosting platform you will have to deploy the `dist/site1` or `dist/site2` folder, rather than the usual `dist`

 # License